Morocco: Risk Assessment

 - Strategy to move to high-end market and diversify industrial production

 - Growing integration in African market

 - Economy highly dependent on the performances of the agricultural sector and the European Union

 - Significant social and regional disparities.
 Although decreasing, the poverty rate remains high

 - Weak productivity and low competitiveness

-- Political tensions with regional neighbors
+- Political tension with regional neighbors

 After declining due to a downturn in agricultural production in 2019, growth is expected to recover in 2020, following the fortunes of the sector.
 However, the rebound will likely be constrained by weak growth prospects for the euro area.
 Since about 60% of Moroccan exports head towards Europe - mainly to France, Italy and Spain - the contribution of the trade balance is set to suffer.
 Automotive exports, which have doubled since 2012 to become the largest source of export revenue, could thus slow down.
 Tourism revenues are also expected to be affected by the unfavorable external environment.
 With about 85% of expatriate remittances coming from this region, the European slowdown could also have an impact on private consumption.
 However, it may benefit from better agricultural prospects (more than a third of households depend on the sector’s revenues) and more accommodative fiscal and monetary policies.
 The reduction in the reserve ratio and the amnesty for the repatriation of assets and cash held abroad should alleviate the pressure on bank liquidity and lower the cost of credit.
 Private investment stands to benefit from this and should also continue to be buttressed by FDI, particularly in the automotive sector.
 Private investment is expected to get support from public investment through the new legal framework for PPPs.
 Likewise, socially-focused budget measures should support public consumption.